 The voter has only the following legal ways to return the absentee ballot:

-Personally hands the absentee ballot to the absentee election manager (or delivers by a designee in the case of emergency absentee voting)
+Personally hands the absentee ballot to the absentee election manager (or delivers by a designee in the case of of medical emergency absentee voting)

 An absentee ballot returned by mail must be postmarked no later than the day prior to the election.
 If hand-delivered, the ballot must be in the office of the Absentee Election Manager by the close of business (but no later than 5 p.m.) on the day prior to the election and can only be delivered personally by voter.